mohmadhacareja/facebook/README.md

 ## IG: @thelinuxchoice
 Facebook Brute Forcer in shellscript using TOR

+## Legal disclaimer:
+Usage of BruteCMS for attacking targets without prior mutual consent is illegal.
+It's the end user's responsibility to obey all applicable local, state and federal laws.
+Developers assume no liability and are not responsible for any misuse or damage caused by this program

 ### WARNING:
 ```
 Facebook blocks account for 1 hour after 20 wrong passwords, so this script can perform only 20 pass/h.